Apply. Your Story.

 The Admission Essay - Why it Matters

 The student’s essay is the single best way for schools to see past the numbers and to learn who the student really is.
 The job of the essay is to help the Admission Officer visualize the student as part of the fabric of their school.
-When the dust for everything else has settled, that’s what matters most.
+The connection that the essay makes with the reader can mean the difference between 'accepted' and 'rejected'.

 “Admissions officers are running out of calibration devices,” says Barmak Nassirian, associate executive director of the American Association of Collegiate Registrars and Admissions Officers.
 “All else being the same or similar, the essay suddenly becomes meaningful because it becomes a tie breaker.”